-In the aftermath of Hurricane Katrina, children and youth with special health needs and their families face unique and difficult challenges.
-The Centers for Disease Control has estimated that there are at least 99,000 children with special health care needs in Mississippi, 193,000 in Louisiana, 488,000 in Florida, and 152,000 in Alabama.
-Family Voices, а taxexempt corporation, is taking monetary donations to help these vulnerable victims.
+In the aftermath of Hurricane Katrina, children and lars to our volunteer family youth with special health leaders "on the ground" in needs and their families the affected states.
+We face unique and difficult promise that 100% of your challenges.
+The Centers for Disease Control has estimated that there are at and youth.
+Your donations least 99,000 children with will pay for items and serspecial health care needs in vices our leaders have Mississippi, 193,000 in Lou- learned are needed - things isiana, 488,000 in Florida, such as anti-bacterial and 152,000 in Alabama.
+Family Voices, ۵ taxexempt corporation, is taking monetary donations to help these vulnerable victims.